Is Something Neurologically Wrong With Donald Trump?

 Even if the country’s psychiatrists were to make a unanimous statement regarding the president’s mental health, their words may be written off as partisan in today’s political environment.
 With declining support for fact-based discourse and trust in expert assessments, would there be any way of convincing Americans that these doctors weren’t simply lying, treasonous “liberals”—globalist snowflakes who got triggered?

 The downplaying of a president’s compromised neurologic status would not be without precedent.
 Franklin Delano Roosevelt famously disguised his paralysis from polio to avoid appearing “weak or helpless.”
-He staged public appearances to give the impression that he could walk, leaning on aids and concealing a crutch.
+He staged public appearances to give the impression that he could walk, leaning on aides and concealing a crutch.
 Instead of a traditional wheelchair, he used an inconspicuous dining chair with wheels attached.
 According to the FDR Presidential Library, “The Secret Service was assigned to purposely interfere with anyone who tried to snap a photo of FDR in a ‘disabled or weak’ state.”

 Documenting the reality of Roosevelt’s health status fell to journalists, who had been reporting on his polio before his first term.
 A 1931 analysis in Liberty magazine asked “Is Franklin D. Roosevelt Physically Fit to Be President?” and reported on his paralysis: “It is an amazing possibility that the next president of the United States may be a cripple.”
 Once he was elected, Time described the preparation of the White House: “Because of the president-elect’s lameness, short ramps will replace steps at the side door of the executive offices leading to the White House.”